Cacalotlcoatl/sd-FileRAVEN/README.md

 Inspired by Civitai-Helper and motivated by the desire to streamline my process and to begin learning Python, I decided to address both of my issues simultaneously.
 I embarked on creating a program that would not only tackle my own organizational challenges but also serve as a learning platform for me to learn Python.
 Thus, sd-fileRAVEN was born.

-As I refined my project plan, my initial vision for sd-fileRAVEN, once confined to renaming, took flight.
-It soared to new heights as I reconceptualized it as a versatile and robust model-management application.
-This is a bit of an extreme challenge for a beginner programmer, but I believe that, with the support of the open-source community (as well as crash-course learning and intensive tutoring by Llama 2), the dream of sd-fileRAVEN can be achieved.
+As I refined my project plan, my initial vision for sd-fileRAVEN, once confined to renaming, exploded as I reconceptualized the program to be more than just a useful script, but rather a comprehensive, versatile, and robust model-management application.
+I realize that this project is extremely ambitious, especially for a new developer, but I thrive in a challenge, so let's do this!
+I believe that, with the support of the open-source community (as well as crash-course learning and ai coding assistants), the dream of sd-fileRAVEN can be achieved.
 My goal is to create a comprehensive solution that will tackle the various model-management obstacles faced by Stable Diffusion users.
 I am certain that sd-fileRAVEN will become an indispensible asset for individuals looking for improved organization and clarity within their model library.

 In summary, sd-fileRAVEN represents my commitment to not only resolving my personal challenges but also contributing to the broader community of Stable Diffusion enthusiasts by providing a robust and versatile solution.